-Michigan to pay coordinators more than $10M over 5 years
+Michigan paying 3 on Harbaugh's staff $1 million per year

 ANN ARBOR, Mich.
-(AP) -- Michigan has signed contracts to pay Jim Harbaugh's top two assistants, defensive coordinator Don Brown and offensive coordinator Tim Drevno, more than $10 million combined over the next five years.
+(AP) -- Michigan is committed to paying Jim Harbaugh's top three assistants $1 million each per year.

+Defensive coordinator Don Brown and offensive coordinator Tim Drevno have been retained with contracts worth more than $10 million combined over the next five years.
+Passing coordinator Pep Hamilton was lured away from the Cleveland Browns with a $4.25 million, four-year deal.

 Terms of their deals were obtained Tuesday by The Associated Press with a Freedom of Information Act request.